Chime SpotMe Overdraft: How Does It Compare With Traditional Overdraft Protection?

 Cynthia Bowman contributed to the reporting for this article.

 Rates and fees are subject to change.
-Information on accounts is accurate as of April 7, 2021.
+Information is accurate as of Sept.
+28, 2021.

 This content is not provided by Chime.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Chime.